ByteB4rb1e/html-theme-ref/README.md

-# tiara - modern UNIX-style HTML document theme that scales...
+# Tiara's HTML assets

-Provide scalable, standardized HTML5 document theming with CSS3 and ECMAScript 2017.
+This program is my reference implementation for scalable, standardized HTML5 document theming with CSS3 and ECMAScript 2017.
+That is all the modern fancy stuff, but with UNIX sanity, and without bloat.

-This is my contribution to finding a maturing boilerplate for HTML document theming.
+This is my contribution to finding a maturing reference implementation for HTML document theming.
 It follows well-known practices for frontend development and adapts them to DevOps engineering principles.
-It's the best way I could find to enable efficient collaboration between IT-professionals with differing specializations, by applying a strict separation of concern, where plausible.
+It's the best way I could find to enable efficient collaboration between IT-professionals with differing specializations, as well as a stable end-to-end automation by applying a strict separation of concern, where plausible.

 Very few modifications were applied to the guildelines, philosophies and principles followed.

-The project, in addition to being a skeleton, provides a complete development environment, documentation with a kitchen-sink, as well as CI/CD interface, so that one can stream-line all HTML theming related activities into a single project.
+The program, in addition to being a reference implementation, provides a complete development environment, documentation with a kitchen-sink, as well as CI/CD interface.
 This way one can easily (and strictly) integrate a common theme into content management systems like Wordpress, Typo3, etc., static site generators like Sphinx, Hugo, etc., as well as micro-blogging services like Blogger.com.
 This way one can avoid an escalating commitment towards a system, because migration to another system is standardized.

 ## Goals